November 13, 2024

 Listen to more episodes of Clearly Conspicuous here.

-Welcome to another podcast of Clearly Conspicuous.
-As we noted in previous sessions, our goal in these podcasts is to make you succeed in this environment that's quite aggressive, make you aware of what's going on with the federal and state consumer protection agencies and give you practical tips for success.
-It's a privilege to be with you today.
+Anthony DiResta: Good day and welcome to another podcast of Clearly Conspicuous.
+As we've noted in previous sessions, our goals in these podcasts are to make you succeed in this current regulatory and governmental environment, make you aware of what's going on with the federal and state consumer protection agencies, and give you practical tips for success.
+As always, it's a privilege to be with you today.
+Today we discuss a new order by the Consumer Financial Protection Bureau requiring TD Bank to pay $28 million for breakdowns that allegedly tarnished consumer credit reports.

 Related Insights